three-consulting/epoc-frontend/README.md

 - docker installed (compose is included in latest versions)
     - OBS!
 Some (linux) users might have to add `docker` into user groups.
 [Docker post installation](https://docs.docker.com/engine/install/linux-postinstall/)

-To run the app with backend locally, run `yarn dev-local`.
+To run the app with containerized backend and db locally, run `yarn dev-local` (starts local frontend, backend and db)

+To run the app with local frontend and separate backend, run `yarn dev-local-frontend` (sarts only frontend)